cgcardona/cgcardona.github.com/_posts/2013-04-03-thoughts-on-blink.md

 corners with vendor prefixes long before they were 'officially' supported.

-We were well aware that our rounded corners would gracefully degrade to non-rounded corners for users running older browsers but it was something what we were willing to live with to get the benefit of pushing the vendor prefixed code out to the millions of users running modern browsers.
+We were well aware that our rounded corners would gracefully degrade to non-rounded corners for users running older browsers but it was something that we were willing to live with to get the benefit of pushing the vendor prefixed code out to the millions of users running modern browsers.